 Then we took our nail gun and nailed the MDF back onto the stand.

-Next I caulked all the seams were the wood meets together.
+Next I caulked all the seams where the wood meets together.
 You could also fill in all the pockets if you wanted.

 Once the caulk dried, we painted the base of the stand in Behr color Greek Isles.
 Two coats later we were ready to add all the hardware.

 What do you think??
 How do you like the blue?
-It turned out brighter than Eric wanted but he still likes it and maybe one day we will paint it another color.
+It turned out brighter than we wanted but the hubby still likes it and maybe one day we will paint it another color.